 Spanking gives a confusing message, especially to a child too young to understand the reason for the whack.
 Parents spend a lot of time building up their baby or child’s sense of being valued, helping the child feel “good.”
-Then the child breaks a glass, you spank, and he feels, “I must be bad.” -Dr. Sears, Medical Doctor Read more on 10 Reasons Not to Hit your Child.
+Then the child breaks a glass, you spank, and he feels, “I must be bad.” -Dr. Sears, Medical Doctor.

 A baby’s job is to learn about his world.
-As a parent, your job is to keep your baby safe, and this can be done without spanking and harsh discipline.
+As a parent, your job is to keep your baby safe and well in that world.

 1.Child proof your house: Place dangerous items out of reach, gate stairs, lock up cleaners and chemicals.
 This way your baby can spend time playing and learning safely and you can be more at ease.

 2.Provide safe toys: Have safe toys available for your child to reach.
 Placing a small basket in different rooms of the house is helpful, this way baby always has something they can have.

 3.Create a safe space for baby: If you feel overwhelmed and need a break, place baby in a safe space such as a crib and take a short break yourself.
 Drink a glass of water, count to 10 and then come back.
 Whatever your child has done, the lesson with not be lost in the time it takes to calm down first.